stephaniecrocker91/rock-paper-scissors/README.md

 * The header bar is fully visible and remains at the top and footer is fixed at the bottom, large enough to view and click into the Github icon yet not distracting from its content.
 For continuity, they remain this way during the entire game.
 * The initial home screen is welcoming, displaying the Rock, Paper, scissors image upon loading and its form.
 * The initial form is of an appropriate size, and easily clickable to input the field text and click the submit button.
-* During the 5 game rounds the following features remained deisplayed in the same position: Round number, selection buttons, score tally, user-image and computer-image hands, and the round result.
+* During the 5 game rounds the following features remained displayed in the same position: Round number, selection buttons, score tally, user-image and computer-image hands, and the round result.

 <img src="assets/images/mobile-launch-display.png" width="400px">
 <img src="assets/images/mobile-playround-display.png" width="400px">